Hostinger vs Namecheap: In-Depth Comparison for 2025

 namecheap dashboard panel

-• EasyWP dashboard for managed WordPress
+• EasyWP dashboard gives you a completely separate, simplified area just for managed WordPress.

 hpanel vs cpanel